 Urgency and Action:

-We urgently need to reduce the numbers of feral cats on Kangaroo Island.
-Scientists have given the Kangaroo Island Dunnart a 22% chance of becoming extinct in the next 20 years unless action is taken to address threats.
-Implementation of this project may be the difference in the survival or extinction of the Kangaroo Island Dunnart.
+Scientists have given the Kangaroo Island dunnart a 22% chance of becoming extinct in the next 20 years unless action is taken to address threats.
+Implementation of this project may be the difference in the survival or extinction of the Kangaroo Island dunnart.

 The nonprofit organisation Kangaroo Island Land for Wildlife Association Incorporated will implement this project.
-They have a vison that by 2021, in partnership with private Kangaroo Island Land for Wildlife landholders, they will manage 50,000 hectares of private lands for Kangaroo Island Dunnart conservation, with a longer-term vision to down grade the Kangaroo Island Dunnart EPBC Act and South Australian State listing from Endangered to Vulnerable by 2029.
+They have a vision that by 2021, in partnership with private Kangaroo Island landholders, they will manage 50,000 hectares of private lands for Kangaroo Island Dunnart conservation, with a longer-term vision to downgrade the species' EPBC Act and South Australian State listing from Endangered to Vulnerable by 2029.

-This project follow an earlier collaboration between FAME and Kangaroo Island Land for Wildlife Association Incorporated on the successful Finding the Kangaroo Island Dunnart project.
+This project follows an earlier collaboration between FAME and Kangaroo Island Land for Wildlife Association Incorporated on the successful Finding the Kangaroo Island Dunnart project.

 Images supplied by Jody Gates at the South Australian Department of Environment, Water, and Natural Resources.